 The Galtee Mountains

 Stretching across the Golden Vale the Galtee Mountains stand over 3000 feet nestled within the Galtees is the stunning Glen of Aherlow.
 Here you will find beautiful loughs including Bohreen, Musky and Curra.
 Here you will find holy wells such as St Pecaun’s Holy Well and St Sedna’s Well in Clonbeg Churchyard.

 Last but not least most people come to Tipperary to visit the Rock of Cashel.
 The Rock rises up out of the landscape as you approach it placed high on top of limestone outcrops where it oversees the fertile landscape of Tipperary.
 Resolute stonewalls circle a round tower, a 13th-century Gothic cathedral and an exceptional 12th-century Romanesque chapel containing some of Ireland’s oldest frescoes.

-Last but certainly not least a visit to the best pub in Ireland Jim O’ The Mills.
+A must when visiting Ireland is a trip to a traditional pub that plays live music.
+Voted the best pub in Ireland you must head to Jim O’ The Mills.
 Only open on Thursdays with one tap and bottled beer.
 This pub is where you go to hear the best of Irish traditional music.

 Located in South Tipperary with the highest peak of only 794 metres the Knockmealdown mountains make for a perfect hike and climb.